jamesoff/www-jamesoff-net/_posts/2016-10-29-mk7-golf-rear-dashcam.markdown

 ---
 layout: post
 title: Mark 7 Golf Rear Dashcam wiring
-summary: How I wired my rear dashcam in to the Golf
+summary: How I wired my rear dashcam into the Golf
 ---
 Ever since having someone pull in front of me and stand on the brakes on the M11 in April 2012 (and then take me to court for whiplash), I've had a front dash cam.
 When I got the Golf R, I wanted a rear cam too, so I picked up a Mini 0805.
 (The front one is a Mio 518.)
 I also like tidy cabling, so this weekend I ran a USB cable from the camera to the 12V socket behind the trim.
 I'm just using a regular USB thing in the socket, not any kind of hard-wiring.